 The Importance of Best Practice Product Safety Label Standards

 Product safety labels serve an important role.
 They protect both users and manufacturers.
 Manufacturers are concerned with building products and protecting themselves from liability lawsuits.
-Users are concerned abut buying safe products.
-Manufacturers are also concerned with meeting the legal requirements for product labelling in the markets they serve.
+Users are concerned about buying safe products.
+Manufacturers are also concerned with meeting the legal requirements for product labelling in their markets.

 While keeping your product safety label designs up-to-date is not always a simple task, using the principal product safety label standards for the design and layout of your labels is key to fulfilling this requirement.
-If you are unsure about your product safety label designs, Clarion’s Safety Label Assessment Service can help get you on track.
+Clarion’s Safety Label Assessment Service can help get you on track if you are unsure about your product safety label designs.

 Principal Product Safety Label Standards

 In the U.S., the standard to look at is the ANSI Z535.4 Standard for Product Safety Signs and Labels .
 Internationally, the primary standard for reference is ISO 3864-2 Graphical symbols — Safety colours and safety signs — Part 2: Design principles for product safety labels .
 As Canada does not have a product safety label standard, following the design principles in ANSI Z535.4 or ISO 3864-2 will give you a starting point for both content and format choices for your product safety labels (bearing in mind any language requirements for your jurisdiction.)
 Canada’s electrical safety standards often include mandatory markings that may not conform to either or .
 Check your product’s relevant standard(s) and ensure it conforms to the requirements.

 The ANSI Z535.4 and ISO 3864-2 product safety label standards are revised according to ANSI and ISO procedures, typically every five years.
 ANSI Z535.4 is in the process of being balloted for reaffirmation without changes.
 If that occurs, the new version will be identical to the 2011 standard.